-We also provide speech-language pathology services for preschool children between the ages of 2-5 years old with a variety of diagnoses, including delayed language, phonological/articulation impairments, Down's syndrome, Autism Spectrum Disorders, fluency disorders, and other communication needs.
-Services for school-aged children will begin in the summer of 2012.
+We provide speech-language pathology services for children with a variety of diagnoses, including delayed language, phonological/articulation impairments, autism spectrum disorders, fluency disorders, and other communication needs.
+The speech-language evaluation includes hearing screening.

 Clinical services are provided by graduate student clinicians under close professional supervision by certified speech-language pathologists.
 A nominal fee is charged per session.
 Treatment is provided in individual and small group settings with a focus on developing functional communication skills.
 Although our Clinic serves as a learning experience for the Calvin graduate students, it is our mission to provide quality, comprehensive speech and language pathology services.